adeldjama/MSentinel/README.md

 2. Deploy Microsoft Sentinel with a new log analytics workspace.

-3. Connect the following Logs/Data Sources
+3. Connect the following Logs/Data Sources:
-   - Azure Activity logs
+   - Azure Activity logs.
-   - Microsoft Entra ID sign-in logs
+   - Microsoft Entra ID sign-in logs.
-   - Windows Security Event for vm-win11
+   - Windows Security Event for vm-win11.
-   - Micrsooft Defender Threat Intelligence
+   - Micrsooft Defender Threat Intelligence.
    >**Notes**:
    >  - You will need to install solutions first from content hub.
    >  - Use the managed identity to apply the policy remediation.